bitwarden/help/_articles/hosting/backup-on-premise.md

 tags: [hosting, docker, backup]
 ---

-With the public cloud version of bitwarden, we automatically handle backing up your data for you.
-However, when self-hosting bitwarden you must implement your own backup procedures in order to keep your data safe.
+With the public cloud version of Bitwarden, we automatically handle backing up your data for you.
+However, when self-hosting Bitwarden you must implement your own backup procedures in order to keep your data safe.

 Bitwarden's Docker containers use volume mapping to keep all important data persisted on the host machine.
 You can find this data in the `./bwdata` directory relative to your bitwarden installation.
 The Docker containers themselves are to be considered ephemeral and do not persist data or state.